setmy-info/java-low-io/README.md

 # java-low-io

-Network protocol build framework.
+Network protocol build & setup library for custom, non-standard, proprietary, domain- and vendor-specific protocol implementation.

 ## Idea

-A library that helps build client-server protocols as an execution graph.
+A library that helps to build client-server protocols as an execution graph.
 The graph (protocol) contains steps (read, write) as nodes and flow as graph edges.
-Helps to implement a sequence diagram.

-Library API provides a way to define the protocol, read and write steps with configuration and variables to be used and read or written, driven by flow rules.
-And then run the protocol.
+Library API provides a way to define the protocol, read and write steps with their configuration and variables, driven by execution flow/path rules.
+And start the protocol.

-Prepared protocol definitions can be in separate library(ies).
+Prepared (defined) protocol can be in separate library(ies), depending on current library.

 ## Glossary